aditya-azad/my-website/src/blog/ways-to-avoid-prop-drilling-in-react.md

 It should be used cautiously as it adds a lot of code to your application and has it's own set of problems.
 Basically, you should use it when there is a lot of global state.
 Maybe you have authentication, some sort of dynamic theme selection and a lot of other things that are needed by a lot of components in the application.

-Read [this post](/blog/react-vs-react-redux-a-comparison) to find out more about it.

 Personally, I would avoid using Redux wherever I can and use Context API instead.

 ## Composition